Arknights: Endfield Review Overview

 In combat and exploration, players directly control one of the four Operators selected in their on-field team, with the other three acting as auto-attacking supports.
 Their respective Battle Skills and Ultimates are executed with a corresponding button press (for Skills) or hold (for Ultimates).
 Pretty standard fare for an open-world game with real-time combat, and veteran players of the aforementioned games will feel right at home.

-A rather different aspect to their combat system is the Combo Skills.
-Each Operator uniquely possesses one of these, and are not triggered automatically by a press of a button, but instead through meeting certain conditions on the battlefield.
+A rather different aspect of their combat system is the Combo Skills.
+Each Operator uniquely possesses one of these, and they are not triggered automatically by a press of a button, but instead through meeting certain conditions on the battlefield.
 For instance, Perlica’s Combo Skill can simply be unleashed after the controlled Operator finishes their attack sequence with a Final Strike.
 However, Operators like Alesh and Avywenna need a bit more set-up such as requiring certain elemental Inflictions or debuffs to be cast on the enemy.

 Team building isn’t anything new, but the way there’s a highlight on the need to synergize units and make use of proper strategy for maximum damage output.
 This was more evident to me because I pulled a different 6-Star Operator this time around—from Last Rite to Ember.
 I’ve never encountered her before, so playing around with her kit, building a team around her, and testing combos felt different from when I built one for Last Rite in beta.

 In comparison with the beta, the core gameplay hasn’t changed much, although it feels smoother and more intuitive with timely responses in button inputs.
-Controls are smooth, snappy, and it adds to the satisfaction of executing the game’s flashy combat.
-There’s also the added bonus of being able to play the game at 120 FPS now (it was previously locked in at 60 FPS) that adds to the smoothness of it all.
+Controls feel heavy, but buttery smooth.
+It’s snappy, and it adds to the satisfaction of executing the game’s flashy combat.

 Production, Production, and More Production